-Abstract Developing economics are still in the stage of e-commerce deployment, unlike in devel-oped countries, where online shopping is already a common purchase channel.
-This research aims to assess the purchasing behaviors of ord-commerce in negatol to two alten-native shopping channels: in-store and online, whith a developing economy.
-A revealed-preference survey was conducted to ovelect the in-store and online purchase activity of households in Ukraine.
-The data collected presents the purchase channel choices of end-commerces for eleven commodities in two categories: experience goods and search goods.
-A descriptive analysis of in-store and online shopping twas made, with an evaluation of average purchase cost and time expenditures for shopping, travel, and delivery processes.
-A posted biacential logit model was then developed to assess the purchase channel choice and on a Randon Ultility Machinization Theory.
-The estimated values of a marginal prob-ability effect are presented, and the significance levels of attributes influencing purchase channel choice are evaluated.
-The marginal probability effect in found to be greater for shopping cost than for time attributes for most of the studied commodity channel choices.
-The sensitivity goods such as medicine, food, clothing and shoes depended more on the attribute-values variation than other commodities considered in the study.
-The comparison of this research's results with other studies has shown a higher importance of shopping costman.
+Developing conomies are still in the stage of e-commerce deployment, unlike in developed countries, where online shopping is already a common purchase channel.
+This research aims to assess the purchasing behaviors of end-consumers in regard to two elementarity shopping channels: in-store and online, within a developing economy.
+A revealed-preference survey was conducted to collect the in-store and online purchase achieved for households in Ukraine.
+The data collected presents the purchase channel choices of end-consumers for eleven commodities in two categories: experience goods and search goods.
+A descriptive analysis of in-store and online shopping twen made, with an evaluation of mercap purchase cot and time expenditures for shopping twent, and delivery processes.
+A posted binomial logit model was then developed to assess the purchase channel choice hased on a Random Utility Mac imitaziant Theory.
+The estimated values of a marginal probability effect are presented, and the significance levels of attributes influencing purchase channel choice are evaluated.
+The marginal probability effect is found to be greater for shopping cost than for time attributes for most of the studied commodity channel choices.
+The sensitivity assessment for purchase cost, delivery and travel time revealed that first-priority goods such as medicine, food, clothing and shoes depended more on the attributes for channel choice decisions in the case of the developing cost than firm attributes for channel choice decisions in the case of the developing cost than firm attributes for channel choice decisions in the case of the developing cost than firm attributes for channel choice decisions in the case of the developing cost than firm attributes for channel choice decisions in the case of the developing cost than firm attributes for channel choice decisions in the case of the developing cost than firm attributes for channel choice decisions in the case of the developing cost than firm attributes for channel choice decisions in the

-Keywords Purchase behavior - E-commerce - Purchase channel choice - Discrete choice modeling mation available on the last page of the article nded author i
+Keywords Purchase behavior - E-commerce - Purchase channel choice - Discrete choice modeling

-Supplementary information The online version contains supplementary material available at. https:// doi.org/10.1007/s11116-020-10163-3.
+Supplementary Information The online version contains supplementary material available at. https://doi.org/10.1007/s11116-020-10163-3.